 Check the Notify user by email when quota is exceeded option to enable sending of warning messages to the user in case that a quota is exceeded.
-It is necessary that the user has a valid email address set (see
+A valid email address must be specified for the user (see Step1).

-Step 1 of this wizard).
 SMTP Relay must be set in Kerio Control (see chapter 20.3).

-If you wish that your Kerio Control administrator is also notified when a quota is almost exceeded, set the alert parameters in Configuration \rightarrow Accounting.
-For details, refer to chapter 21.4.
+If you wish that your Kerio Control administrator is also notified when a quota is almost exceeded, set the alert parameters in Configuration $\rightarrow$ Accounting.
+For details, refer to chapter 21.5.